mithunpaul08/paper_writing_tips/README.md

 ### Related work
 - Start with related work/prior art search even before you start to code.
 You don't want to re-invent the wheel.
 - Also this helps for scoops: situations where something very similar to your work was just published by someone else.
 This happens a lot when you are trying to beat a leaderboard.
+- Its written `Miller et al., 1990` if you ever have to write it by hand.
+Ideally bibliography should take care of this.

 ### Results
 - Don't just say one line about your results.
 Try to explain why the results are different between the systems.